 7) Trust your photographer.
-Once the session begins, only he knows what he sees
+Once the session begins, only they know what they see

-through his camera lens.
-Trust his advice (or that of a makeup designer or costume
+through their camera lens.
+Trust their advice (or that of a makeup designer or costume

 coordinator, if any) on what to wear, what makeup works, how to move, gesture, what

 facial expressions to make, etc. (Remember, if you didn’t trust your photographer, you’d